kyleworkman15/Aces-Android/README.md

 Testing
 We tested our application on a few different devices.
 We used emulators, Tablets running API 20, Tablet running API 23, and a phone running the most recent version.
 Some specific test cases we tried:
 1.)
-User enters a location that does not exist within Google Maps - Catch this error and display a message telling the user to enter a valid location.
+User enters a location that does not exist within Google Maps or the ACES boundaries- Catch this error and display a message telling the user to enter a valid location.
 2.)
 User wants to cancel a pending or active ride - clear this ride from the dispatch screen, firebase, and return the user to the map screen.
 3.)
 User wants to enter a number of riders to accompany them - limit the number of options by using a drop down tab giving anywhere